 - a) Dispose of waste collected by machinery at regulated facilities. - b) Floating materials and floating absorbent materials may be disposed in dumpster when dried out.
 Dry dirt and slurry may also be disposed in the dumpster. - c) Disposal of hazardous waste - 1.
-Dispose of hazardous waste at regulated disposal facilities, see Waste Management and Spill Control SOP - d) Disposal of waste collected from sanitary sewer device at regulated facilities.
+Dispose of hazardous waste at regulated disposal facilities, see Waste Management and Spill Control SOP - d) Disposal of waste collected from storm drain device at regulated facilities. - 1.
+UniStorm Stormwater Treatment System is installed with this development and the recommended maintenance practice for the UniStorm System is to plan on quarterly inspections and an annual pump-out.
+See Appendix C for manufacturer's recommendations.